OpenHero/gblastn/README.txt

 3) The G-BLASTN

-If there is no error.
-You can get the binary G-BLASTN file "blastn" in directory "/ncbi-blast-2.2.28+-src/c++/GCC447-ReleaseMT64/bin/".
+If there is no error, you can get the binary G-BLASTN file "blastn" in directory "/ncbi-blast-2.2.28+-src/c++/GCC447-ReleaseMT64/bin/".
-Then move the "blastn" file into "bin" directy show as below(IV.
-Example) with command "mv".
+Then move the "blastn" file into "bin" directy by command "mv" as follows:

-In the "/ncbi-blast-2.2.28+-src/c++/GCC447-ReleaseMT64/bin/" directory:
+First go to the "/ncbi-blast-2.2.28+-src/c++/GCC447-ReleaseMT64/bin/" directory, then type

 >mv blastn /home/blsatn/bin/gblastn

 III.
 How to use G-BLASTN
 ========================

-If the above process is successful, the NCBI-BLAST installed will offer the additional option of using G-BLASTN.
-The interface of G-BLASTN is identical to the original NCBI-BLAST interface with the following additional options for "blastn":
+The interface of G-BLASTN is almost identical to the original NCBI-BLAST with the following additional options:

  *** GPU options
  -use_gpu <true|false>
-   Use 'true' to enable GPU for blastn
+   Use 'true' to enable GPU for gblastn
    Default = 'false'
  -mode <1|2>
    1.normal mode, 2.pipeline mode